Naamio/malline/README.md

 ## Philosophy

-Stencil follows the same philosophy of Django:
+Malline follows the same philosophy of Django:

 > If you have a background in programming, or if you’re used to languages which
 > mix programming code directly into HTML, you’ll want to bear in mind that the